 - Learn how to eat, sleep, cook and shower onboard

-- Learn how to dock a 40 foot boat in coastal conditions of wind, tide and current.
+- Learn how to dock a cruising yacht in coastal conditions of wind, tide and current.

 - Learn how to pick up a mooring on the first pass, every time.
 (Graciously accept the applause of other boats moored around you.)

 - Learn how to obtain and interpret marine weather forecasts.

 - Learn what sail combinations to carry under various wind and sea conditions.

 - Learn how to identify the elements of that perfect cove and make safe anchorage.